Skip to main content Skip to footer

 Batchelor of Medicine and Surgery degree

-To become an anaesthetist, you’ll need to complete a degree in medicine (MBChB) at SCQF level 10.
+To become an anaesthetist, you’ll need to complete a degree in medicine (MBChB or MBBS) at SCQF level 10.
 Undergraduate degree programmes take 4 to 6 years to complete, studying full-time.

 You should contact each medical school to find out about specific entry requirements.